movnetwork/swap/README.md

 ## Contributing
 Feel free to open an issue if you find a problem, or a pull request if you've solved an issue.

-## Author

-Meheret Tesfaye - [@meherett](https://github.com/meherett) - meherett@zoho.com

-See also the list of [contributors](https://github.com/meherett/shuttle/graphs/contributors) who participated in this project.

 ## License
 Distributed under the [AGPL-3.0](https://github.com/meherett/shuttle/blob/master/LICENSE) license.
 See ``LICENSE`` for more information.